epsilonteam/CursaOld/README.md

 ## License
 MIT

-you are free to use this base to build your own utility mod.
+you are free to use this base to build your own utility mod.But you should credit Eridani Team.